• Skip to primary navigation

 By: Sam Patwegar | Updated: November 17, 2025

-As you may agree, not being able to See File Extensions is a bad idea from security point of view, as you may be tricked into opening unsafe files on your computer.
+You won’t be able to see the type of file you are opening on the computer, unless “Show File Extensions” option is enabled on your device.
+As you may agree, not being able to see File Extensions is a bad idea from security point of view, as you may be tricked into opening unsafe files on the computer.

-For example, you won’t be able to know whether a File named “document01” is a harmless document file (.doc) or a harmful executable file (.exe), without taking a look at its hidden extension part.
+For example, you won’t be able to know whether a File named as “document01” is a harmless document file (.doc) or a harmful executable file (.exe), without taking a look at its hidden extension part.

 Similarly, a file may look like a genuine PDF File with a PDF icon, but may actually turn out to be a harmful executable file with .exe Extension.